hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Note that the `Convention` is merely an opaque marker that is used during the planning process.
 It is up to the execution backend to decide how to deal with the marker.

-Many products that integrated Apache Calcite, uses the `Convention` to distinguish between logical and physical operators.
+Many products that integrated Apache Calcite use the `Convention` to distinguish between logical and physical operators.

 ### 2.3 Memoization